Engee documentation

 [ Info: Generated code and artifacts: /user/start/examples/codegen/stm32_sm_fullstep_control/code

-Download the obtained files and add them to the project in the development environment VS Code + PlatformIO.
-The code of the user program of the example is given in the file /stm32_sm_fullstep_control/main.c, it will also be added to the project.
-Work with generated files in VS Code + PlatformIO in the framework stm32cube is shown in the example flashing LED on STM32.
+We will download the received files and add them to the project in the VS Code + PlatformIO development environment.
+The code of the user program of the example is given in the file /stm32_sm_fullstep_control/main.c we will also add it to the project.
+Working with generated files in VS Code + PlatformIO in the framework stm32cube shown in the example of flashing LED on STM32.

-After loading the code into the microcontroller, let's proceed to the execution of the programme.
+After loading the code into the microcontroller, we will proceed to program execution.

 vid480.gif

-By pressing a button integrated on the NUCLEO board, the stepper motor starts and stops.
+By pressing the button built into the NUCLEO board, the stepper motor starts and stops.

 Conclusion